nachivpn/popl-nitc/README.md

 Run Instructions for an interpreter:

-	# To build the executable f
+	# To build the executable 'f'
 		make
 	# To run executable file on test.f
 		./f < test.f
-	# To make file and run on test file
+	# To build and run the executable on test file
 		make test
 	# To remove all intermediate and temporary files
 		make clean